Nethereum/Wonka/README.md

 |  Source Code |  Description |
 | ------------- |------------|
 [Online Test (Recommended)](https://github.com/Nethereum/Wonka/blob/master/WonkaSystem/WonkaSystem/TestHarness/WonkaNoviceOnlineChainTest.cs)|This test provides the fastest and easiest example of using the engine, since it requires no setup.
-It demonstrates all of the functionality available within Wonka, including the deployment and invocation of an instance of the Wonka engine onto the blockchain.|
+Instead of relying on local files and a local Ethereum client, this example uses IPFS and an Ethereum client hosted online (via HTTP).
+It demonstrates all of the functionality available within Wonka, including the deployment (and invocation) of an instance of the Wonka engine onto the blockchain.|
 [Simple Test](https://github.com/Nethereum/Wonka/blob/master/WonkaSystem/WonkaSystem/TestHarness/WonkaSimpleTest.cs)| This is a simple test of the .NET implementation of the rules engine. |
 [Engine on Blockchain](https://github.com/Nethereum/Wonka/blob/master/WonkaSystem/WonkaSystem/TestHarness/WonkaNoviceNethereumTest.cs)| This is mainly a test of the Ethereum (i.e., Solidity) implementation of the rules engine, to validate a data record stored within the engine contract. |
 [CQS #1](https://github.com/Nethereum/Wonka/blob/master/WonkaSystem/WonkaSystem/TestHarness/WonkaCQSTest.cs)| This test is a demonstration of how to package the previous example into a CQS design. |